-English: I haven’t been to Barcelona but rather to Madrid.
+English: I wasn’t in Barcelona but rather in Madrid.

-Español: No he estado en Barcelona sino en Madrid.
+Español: No estuve en Barcelona sino en Madrid.

-In this next example, the first clause is negative and azul and rojo are related ideas as they are contrasting colours.
+In the following example, the first clause is negative and azul and rojo are related ideas as they are contrasting colours.

 English: Her favourite colour is not blue but rather red.